-This utility works on any version of Windows, starting from Windows XP, and up to Windows 7.
-Earlier versions of Windows are irrelevant for this utility, because the don’t use Prefetch files.
+This utility works on any version of Windows, from Windows XP to Windows 11.
+Earlier versions of Windows are irrelevant for this utility because they don’t use Prefetch files.

 Tweak Prefetch Files

-TweakPrefetch is an easy to use application that is designed to manage your system’s fetching.
+TweakPrefetch is an easy-to-use application that is designed to manage your system’s fetching.
 It allows the user to set separate parameters for Prefetch and Superfetch.
+It is available here.

 If you notice that Windows won’t rebuild the “Layout.ini” file after you have cleaned the Prefetch folder, or maybe you just want to update it to your latest startup configuration, you can force the process using the “Rebuild Layout.ini” function in the “Options” menu.

-TweakPrefetch will also detect wrong parameters for Prefetch and Superfetch, and will let the user fix them with a single click.
-Version 3.0, implements a fetching configuration Wizard, which will help less experienced users to find the optimal Prefetch and Superfetch settings for their system and needs.
+TweakPrefetch will also detect the wrong parameters for Prefetch and Superfetch and will let the user fix them with a single click.
+Version 3.0, implements a fetching configuration wizard, which will help less experienced users to find the optimal Prefetch and Superfetch settings for their system and needs.

 For the regular Windows user, however, the Prefetcher is best left alone!

-Some utilities have an option to clear the prefetcher.
+Some utilities have the option to clear the prefetcher.
 Should you choose to use this option of ‘clearing prefetcher‘, be ready to run an ‘un-optimized’ windows for a little while.
 As mentioned earlier, the Prefetcher is best left alone!
 In any case, Windows cleans it at 128 entries down to the 32 most used application’s prefetch files.

 Where are Prefetch files stored on Windows 11/10?